nurzhanzhanuzak/eventsourcing/docs/topics/application.rst

 The repository's :func:`~eventsourcing.application.Repository.get` method can be used by your application's command and query methods to obtain already existing aggregates.

+The :class:`~eventsourcing.application.Application` class defines a method :func:`~eventsourcing.application.Application.get_application_sequence` which can be used to subscribe to the domain events in an application sequence.
+This uses the :class:`TrackingRecorder.subscribe() <eventsourcing.persistence.TrackingRecorder.subscribe>` method to listen to the application's database, selecting notification objects and converting them into domain events using the application's mapper, and can be used by event processing components to project the state of the application into materialised views.

 The :class:`~eventsourcing.application.Application` class defines an object attribute ``notification_log`` which holds a :ref:`local notification log <Notification log>`.
-The notification log can be used to propagate the state of an application as a sequence of domain event notifications.
+The notification log can be used to select notification objects from the application sequence.

 The :class:`~eventsourcing.application.Application` class defines an object method :func:`~eventsourcing.application.Application.take_snapshot` which can